romi/romi-robots-docs/docs/Scanner/tutorials/virtual_plant_imager_large_dataset.md

-How to use the Virtual Plant Imager to generate a single virtual plant dataset
+How to use the Virtual Plant Imager to generate a large dataset of virtual plant for machine learning purposes
 ===

 ## Objective